Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Walter is the anti-Mike.

-Their conflict is inevitable because Mike’s very existence insults Walter.
+Their conflict is inevitable because Mike’s existence insults Walter.
 Mike is competent without needing applause.
 He is feared without demanding worship.
 He sees Walter’s insecurity and names it plainly.
-That makes him intolerable to a man who needs to be understood as exceptional.

 The Scene That Explains Mike Ehrmantraut Best